thelfer/tfel/docs/web/MTest-keywords.md

 ## Note

-The `ElasticPredictionFromMaterialProperties` policy is only supported by the `umat` interface as the `Cast3M` finite element solver requires the stiffness matrix to be defined.
+The `ElasticPredictionFromMaterialProperties` policy is only supported by the `castem` interface as the `Cast3M` finite element solver requires the stiffness matrix to be defined.

 # The `@Real` keyword